raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Operation TLV, the receiver MUST send a response with matching MESSAGE ID, and RCODE SSOPNOTIMP (tentatively 11).
 The response MUST NOT contain an Operation TLV.

+If a Session Signaling response is received for an operation which requires that the response carry an Operation TLV, and the required Operation TLV is not the first Session Signaling TLV in the response message, then this is a fatal error and the recipient of the defective response message MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

 If a Session Signaling message (request or response) is received containing one or more unrecognized Modifier TLVs, the unrecognized